nmapara/Election_Analysis/README.md

 for the results for each state (and it's potential impact on the electoral college)

 2. The code does not handle a situation where there is a tie between two candidates.
-In the event that the candidate vote count is equal for two candidate, and new statement needs to be written requesting a recount.
+In the event that the candidate vote count is equal for two candidates, a new statement needs to be written requesting a recount.